 The insurer will require a comprehensive account of the incident.
 This detailed information helps the insurance adjuster assess the validity of the claim.

-It’s often beneficial to have a legal expert guide you through this process to ensure all necessary information is provided.
+It’s often beneficial to have a legal professional guide you through this process to ensure all necessary information is provided.

 Negotiations and Settlements